Maha Bishuba Sankranti: Practices

 Hindus also visit Devi (goddess) temples on Pana Sankranti.
 The temples include Taratarini Temple near Brahmapur, Odisha in Ganjam, Cuttack Chandi, Biraja Temple, Samaleswari temple and Sarala Temple.
 At Sarala Temple the priests walk on hot coals in the fire-walking festival, Jhaamu Yatra.
 At the Maa Patana Mangala Temple in Chhatrapada, Bhadrak, the Patua Yatra festival is held from 14 April to 21 April.
 In Northern Odisha, the festival is known as Chadak Parva.
 In Southern Odisha, the Meru Yatra festival is celebrated as the end of the month-long danda nata dance festival.
 Thousands of devotees gather at the Shakti Pitha shrine in the Taratarini Temple because it is one of the auspicious days during the Chaitra Yatra.

 The significance of the day is that the new Odia calendar or Panjika is also introduced which is an almanac of Hindu festivals and contains the dates of festivals, auspicious days and timings, timings of sunrise and sunset along with horoscopes for the year.

 Bela Pana

 People from all over the state eat festive Chhatua and drink Bela Pana to mark the occasion.
-The Bela Pana is prepared with Bael, milk, chhena, fruits, yoghurt, cashews, spices and sugar or jaggery.
+The Bela Pana is prepared with Bael, chhena, grated coconut and fruits, spices like ginger and black pepper and sugar or jaggery.